mklemme/generalassembly/README.md

 generalassembly
 ===============

-This is my about me creation for General Assembly
+This is my about me creation for General Assembly.
+Live version: http://mykklemme.com/clients/me